 Who needs unmetered servers?

 Unmetered servers are specifically beneficial for websites that require a lot of data transmission.
-Websites such as gaming platforms, video streaming websites, media outlets, e-commerce sites usually have a higher data transmission requirement.
+Websites such as gaming platforms, video streaming websites, media outlets, and e-commerce sites usually have a higher data transmission requirement.

 If your website has a high data transmission requirement, it is advisable that you opt for an unmetered plan.
 Besides, it will also help you manage unusual traffic surges on your platform.